Cloughey Lifeboat Station

 Cloughey Lifeboat Station was located on Manse Road, in Cloghy (Cloughey), a small village at the southern end of the Ards Peninsula, in County Down, situated midway between Ballywalter, and the entrance to Strangford Lough, on the east coast of Northern Ireland.

-A lifeboat was first stationed at Cloughey in 1885 by the Royal National Lifeboat Institution (RNLI).
+A lifeboat station was established at Cloughey in 1885 by the Royal National Lifeboat Institution (RNLI).

-In 1965, Cloughey Lifeboat Station ceased operations, and Cloughie-Portavogie Lifeboat Station was established.
-In service for a further 13 years, the Cloughie-Portavogie lifeboat was temporarily placed in storage in 1978 due to harbour works, but never returned to service, and the station closed in 1981.
+Cloughie-Portavogie Lifeboat Station was established in 1965, when a new larger lifeboat was placed on service, operated from Portavogie harbour by Cloughey crew.
+After a further 13 years on station, the Cloughie-Portavogie lifeboat was placed in temporary storage in 1978, due to harbour works.
+However, the lifeboat never returned to service, and the station closed in 1981.

 History

 Following a request by local residents for a lifeboat at Cloughey, and with the consideration of there being plenty of good boatmen to form a crew, at a meeting of the RNLI committee of management on Thursday 3 May 1883, it was resolved to establish a lifeboat station at "Cloghy Bay", Ireland.
 It was also decided to appropriate to the station, part of the legacy of the late Mrs Bradshaw of Reading, Berkshire.

-In 1881, the Institution was the recipient of the bequest of £1500-0s-0d from the late Mrs. S. H. Bradshaw.
+In 1881, the Institution was the recipient of the bequest of £1,500 from the late Mrs. S. H. Bradshaw.
 The funds were for the provision of three lifeboats: